Skip to content

 @allmaps/transform

-This module serves to transform Points, LineStrings, Polygons and other spatial features from a cartesian (x, y) source plane to a destination plane.
-It does this using a set of Control Points, who’s coordinates are known in both planes, and a specific transformation algorithm.
+This module contains classes and methods to transform Points, LineStrings, Polygons and other spatial features from a 2D cartesian (x, y) source space to a destination space.
+The transformation function that accomplish this are constructed from a set of Control Points, who’s coordinates are known in both spaces, and a specific type of transformation algorithm.

 How it works